Editor’s note: This blog post was last updated on by

-It’s entirely dependent on the timing of your visit but viewing the Northern Lights is a delightful, unforgettable experience.
-Optimal viewing tends to be between September and April at midnight, where the sky comes alive with daubs of green and pink hues that almost seem to resemble tendrils of smoke.
+It’s entirely dependent on the timing of your visit, but viewing the Northern Lights is a delightful, unforgettable experience.
+Optimal viewing tends to be between September and April at midnight when the sky comes alive with daubs of green and pink hues that almost seem to resemble tendrils of smoke.
 Cast against the silhouettes of trees, this otherworldly sight, localised entirely before your eyes, is a patented Alaskan experience like no other.

 Ride the White Pass & Yukon Route Railway

-Built during the Klondike Gold Rush of 1900, where it was the fastest way for miners to reach the goldfields, this astonishing railway links Skagway in Alaska and Whitehorse in Yukon.
-Weaving high around mountains and past waterfalls, steep gorges and lush forests, the train, which has been preserved and retouched to resemble its original look reaches a mesmerizingly high 3000 feet, allowing riders ample photo ops during its duration.
-It alights at the iconic Yukon river too, so you can get some more snaps once you’ve gotten off.
+Built during the Klondike Gold Rush of 1900, where it was the fastest way for miners to reach the goldfields, this astonishing railway links Skagway, Alaska and Whitehorse, Yukon.
+Weaving around mountains and past waterfalls, steep gorges, and lush forests, the train, preserved and retouched to resemble its original look, reaches a mesmerizingly high 915 metres, allowing riders ample photo ops.
+It alights at the iconic Yukon River, so you can get even more snaps.

 Tour the Kenai Fjords

-Located in the unassuming town of Seward, the Kenai National Park is home to the titular Fjords, where you can view its stunning glaciers up close along with a selection of humpback whales, sea lions, orcas, arctic birds and seals.
+Located in the unassuming town of Seward, Kenai National Park is home to the titular fjords, where you can view its stunning glaciers up close along with a selection of humpback whales, sea lions, orcas, arctic birds, and seals.
 Lucky sailors can watch the glaciers calve off into the water, creating an incredible explosion of frozen tundra below.
-You’ll also get a chance to learn about the history of these amazing natural wonders in all their unspoiled beauty.
+You’ll also get a chance to learn about the history of these amazing natural wonders in all their unspoilt beauty.

 Watch the Whales in Juneau

-Juneau affords adventurers many, many splendours, but watching the denizens of its waters in person is arguably its finest.
-With more wildlife than people and surrounded by green fauna and ages-old glaciers, the Juneau Whale Watch is nature at its purest.
-The sight of a first humpback emerging from the freezing waters from the incredible vantage point of your boat is something you’re unlikely to ever forget.
-Along with plenty of other wildlife to see, the whales are more than happy to have their photo taken as your boat slows to a standstill.
-A once-in-a-lifetime experience.
+With more wildlife than people and surrounded by green fauna and glaciers centuries old, the Juneau whale watch is nature at its purest.
+The sight of a first humpback emerging from the freezing Alaskan waters from the incredible vantage point of your boat is something you’d probably not ever forget.
+Along with plenty other wildlife to see, the whales are more than happy to have their photo taken as your boat slows to a standstill.

 Visit the Aurora Ice Museum

-Don’t forget to ask the locals for tips and recommendations if you’re looking to go beyond the usual Singapore hotspots.
-Roam around its streets and strike up a conversation with street vendors and shop owners and see what off-the-beaten-track treats they recommend.
+Don’t be afraid to approach the locals for tips and recommendations if you’re after an experience that goes beyond the typical tourist hotspots.
+Wander through the quaint Alaskan towns and strike up a conversation with local shop owners to see what the beaten track has to offer.